-Banana & Feijoa Loaf – This gluten free and paleo banana and feijoa loaf is the perfect Autumn treat to sit down and enjoy a slice with a cuppa.
+This feijoa and banana loaf is the perfect Autumn treat to sit down and enjoy a slice with a cuppa.
 It is light and moist with the natural sweetness of bananas giving a delicious contrast to the slight sharpness of the lovely feijoa.

 This moist gluten free loaf is topped by sliced feijoas, a sweet cinnamon & honey glaze and sliced almonds.
-It is gluten free, dairy free & refined sugar free and is suitable for those following a paleo diet.
+It is gluten free, dairy free & refined sugar free and is Paleo friendly.

 Feijoas are also commonly known as the pineapple guava.
 They have a distinctly tangy aromatic flavour which is accompanied by a hint of sweetness, this fruit is a favourite of many kiwi’s at this time of the year.